AlibabaCloudDocs/vod/intl.en-US/Best Practice/Configure the preview feature for VOD resources.md

  */
 public class VodPreviewTest {
     public static void main(String[] args) {
         // Select a region of ApsaraVideo VOD.
-For more information, see [VOD centers and access domains](https://help.aliyun.com/document_detail/98194.html?spm=a2c4g.11186623.6.612.51c6534bqLs9Wd).
+For more information, see [VOD centers and endpoints](/intl.en-US/Developer Guide/VOD centers and endpoints.md)
         String regionId = "cn-shanghai";
         String accessKeyId = "<your accessKeyId>";
         String accessKeySecret = "<your accessKeySecret>";